This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Q #33) List utilities for backup and restore operations in MongoDB.

-Answer: MongoDB shell does not have functions for exporting, importing, backup, or restore, but there are methods created in MongoDB to accomplish these features.
+Answer: MongoDB shell does not have functions for exporting, importing, backing up, or restoring, but there are methods created in MongoDB to accomplish these features.
 The utility scripts provided to get data in or out of the database in bulk are as below:

 Q #34) Describe the Aggregation framework in MongoDB.